mokone-september/mokone-september/README.md

 ## 🚀 Technical Profile

-Results-driven developer with 3 years of hands-on experience building production-ready applications.
-Combines formal training from HyperionDev's intensive bootcamp with professional experience at SovTech to deliver robust full-stack solutions.
+I’m Thabiso Kenneth Mokone, a results-driven developer with 3 years of hands-on experience building production-ready applications.

+After completing the HyperionDev Software Engineering Bootcamp, I joined SovTech, where I worked on full-stack solutions that combined frontend precision with backend scalability.
+My journey has shaped me into a developer who thrives at the intersection of cloud-native systems, clean architecture, and performance optimization.

+I’m currently deepening my expertise in backend development, cloud deployments, and data-driven financial applications while continuing to grow as a full-stack problem solver.

+Beyond code: I value resilience, continuous learning, and building software that solves real-world challenges.

 ## 💻 Tech Stack